saMahmoudzadeh/docs/strings.md

 <a name="method-fluent-str-when-is-ascii"></a>
 #### `whenIsAscii` {.collection-method}

-The `whenIsAscii` method invokes the given closure if the string is 7 bit ASCII.
+The `whenIsAscii` method invokes the given closure if the string is 7-bit ASCII.
 The closure will receive the fluent string instance:

     use Illuminate\Support\Str;
     use Illuminate\Support\Stringable;